Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/parameters.md

 Since `values` are the most common type of parameter, there is also a special short form syntax to define them.
-If your parameter is neither an array, nor an map, you can simply provide the value.
+If your parameter is neither an array, nor a map, you can simply provide the value.

 Example: